You Really Got Me: Recording

-The Kinks recorded "You Really Got Me" at least twice in mid-1964, likely around June 14 and July 12.
+The Kinks recorded "You Really Got Me" at least twice in mid-1964, on 24 June and 13 July.
 The band's demo was in a "bluesy" style, while a full studio version recorded in June was slower and less emphatic than the final single.
 Shel Talmy had, according to Davies, covered the track in reverb, all but burying the lead guitar.
 The band wanted to rerecord the song, but their record company Pye refused to fund another session on the grounds that the band's first two singles had failed to chart.
 Ray Davies, however, threatened that he would refuse to perform or promote the single unless it was re-recorded.
 Manager Larry Page also refused to publish the original recording.
 When Pye stood its ground, the band's own management broke the stalemate by funding the session themselves.
 Ray Davies' adamant attitude on behalf of the career-making song effectively established him as the leader and chief songwriter of the Kinks.
 Davies later said, "I was floundering around trying to find an identity.
 It was in 1964 that I managed to do that, to be able to justify myself and say, 'I exist, I'm here.'
 I was literally born when that song hit."

 The influential distortion sound of the guitar track was created after guitarist Dave Davies sliced the speaker cone of his guitar amplifier with a razor blade and poked it with a pin.
 The amplifier was affectionately called "little green", after the name of the amplifier made by the Elpico company, and purchased in Davies' neighbourhood music shop, linked to a Vox AC-30.
 In 2014, Dave Davies accused brother Ray of lying about participating in Dave's guitar distortion sound.
 Dave wrote on his Facebook page, "My brother is lying.
 I don't know why he does this but it was my Elpico amp that I bought and out of frustration I cut the speaker cone up with a razor blade and I was so shocked and surprised and excited that it worked that I demonstrated the sound to Ray and [Kinks bassist] Pete [Quaife] ...
 Ray liked the sound and he had written a riff on the piano which formed the basis of the song 'You Really Got Me' and I played the riff on my guitar with my new sound.
 I alone created this sound."

 According to recent Kinks' releases that give full official performance credits of the track, group members Ray Davies (vocals and rhythm guitar), Dave Davies (lead guitar), Pete Quaife (bass) are joined by session men Bobby Graham (drums), and Arthur Greenslade (piano).
 Regular Kinks drummer Mick Avory plays the tambourine.